ionous/json-patch/README.md

 ## Status

 Currently only "replace" and "copy" are supported.
 Array support hasn't been verified.
 A hierarchical select is still needed to apply commands to sub-blocks.
 Proper patch error handling hasn't been evaluted.
+And because paths can affect multiple values, the simplest way to work with them has been to require a pair of values: a `parent path` targeting one or more json objects, plus a `field` targeting a specific member of each matching object.

 As to other JSON Patch verbs:
 * "add" is basically a replace ( plus or minus some array, error handling jazz );
 * "remove" is supported with a `null` replace value;
-* "replace" is replace;
+* "replace" is basically replace;
 * "move" can be implemented with a copy and replace null;
-* "copy" is copy;
+* "copy" is basically copy;
 * "test" will be supported via select.

-It's not necessary to have this gracefully decay into the rfc behavior ( ie. so that it can directly support json patch documents ) but that would be cool. ( ex. transform json pointers starting with "/" into their "$" path equivalents; directly support all verbs; correctly handle errors. )
+It's not necessary to have this gracefully decay into the rfc behavior ( ie. so that it can directly support json patch documents ) but that would be cool. ( ex. replace the pair of (parent path, child field) with a single string value; transform json pointers starting with "/" into their "$" path equivalents; directly support all verbs; correctly handle errors. )

 ## Sample Patch